 We also offer courses, workshops and placements and farm experiences to the youth and adults in general.

-We run a range of curriculum linked outdoor education sessions for primary aged children including Forest school sessions with a level 3 trained leader.
-If you can't make it to us, we can come to you with an incubator, a chicken or advice about how to maximise your outdoor learning experience.
+We run a range of curriculum linked outdoor education sessions and Forest School sessions (level 3 trained leader) for primary aged children, as well as bespoke programmes and alternative curriculum and work experience placements for youth of all ages including practical sessions in animal care, gardening, cooking, conservation and bushcraft.
+If you can't make it to us, we can also come to you with an incubator, a chicken or advice about how to maximise your outdoor learning experience, or even deliver sessions at your own space.

-We have a range of programmes for adults from weekly nature and craft sessions, gardening and growing opportunities, community action days to therapeutic cooking sessions for people experiencing mental distress.
+We have a variety of programmes for adults from weekly nature, landscape, gardening and craft sessions at Boiling Wells, gardening and growing opportunities at the Propagation Place to Action Days at our Community Garden, Wellbeing + Practical Skills' Courses for 18 - 25 year olds, Greenspace Wellbeing Sessions for Refugees and Asylum Seekers, and Therapeutic Cooking Sessions for people experiencing mental distress or difficulties of any kind.
 We also host team challenge days for local businesses and groups.

-We provide unique training placements in horticulture and animal care for adults with learning difficulties or mental health concerns.
+We provide unique training placements and therapeutic activities in horticulture, gardening and animal care for adults (18+) with learning difficulties or mental health disabilities.
 Our trainees manage the community garden, harvesting vegetables to sell to the cafe and ensure that our animals and farm site are well catered for.

 The farm loves a good celebration — especially when it gets us outdoors.
 Come and join us for one of our seasonal events at Boiling Wells or make a date and head to the Farm Summer Fair.
 As well as having a great time, you'll be helping us to raise vital funds that support our activities.